almostEric/Frequency-Domain-Manual/README.md

 - Essentially a spectral based vocoder.
 - Frequency bands can be placed individually in the stereo field
+- Band spread allows frequency bands to modulate their neighbors.
+- Inverter buttons make loudest frequency bands the quietest and vice-versa
 - Right click to adjust Windowing Function and Frame Size
-- Band spread allows frequency bands to modulate its neighbors.
-- Inverter buttons make loudest frequency bands the quietest and vice-versa
+- Right click on grids to choose from default shapes or transform patterns